jnguyen727/bad-apple-spectrogram/README.md

 ## What’s “Bad Apple!!”?

 **Bad Apple!!** is a black-and-white shadow-style animation that’s become an internet classic.
-Over the years, people have rebuilt it in every way imaginable, ASCII art, Minecraft redstone, Desmos, oscilloscopes, calculators, printers, apples, Roblox, you name it.
+Over the years, people have rebuilt it in every way imaginable, ASCII art, Minecraft redstone, Desmos, oscilloscopes, calculators, printers, apples, Roblox, anything you can imagine, it's probably been animated.

 ---

 ## Why I Did This

 I’m currently working with RF signals and spectrograms at Purdue, so I wanted to see if I could “re-animate” Bad Apple!! through that lens.
 Instead of pixels on a screen, I map visuals into the time–frequency world and then render them as spectrogram frames.
-It’s part art, part signal-processing curiosity.
-Surprisingly, this project taught me a lot more about spectrograms and RF Signals in general.

 ---